Zubax/jafit/README.md

 ```

 Add `H_max=30e3` to manually limit the maximum H-field strength to 30 kA/m instead of relying on heuristics.
+Note that if the provided value is insufficient to reach saturation, the resulting hysteresis loop will
+be a minor loop!

 ## Development